The other night, as I was signing bedtime songs to Lego, he interrupted to ask me a question.

 I explained that there’s always water in the hose because it’s connected to the same pipes that are in the house.
 Just like there’s always water in the pipes ready to come out of the faucets, there’s always water in the pipes ready to come out of the hoses.

-So of course then he asks why there’s always water in the hoses.
+So of course then he asks why there’s always water in the pipes.
 Then I explain that there are pipes that go under the streets and connect to all the houses to bring everyone water, and the water in these pipes comes from the city, who sends it to everyone so that they all have water.

 Then he asks if the water comes from water towers—I have no idea where he got that from—and I say that yeah, sometimes the water is stored in water towers, but I don’t think we have any around here.
 I think all our water comes from rivers or something.
 (Turns out it actually comes from springs.)
 So the water comes from the rivers to the city, where it’s cleaned up and sent through pipes under the streets to all the houses, so that whenever you turn on the faucet or the house, there’s water.